innobead/kubefire/README.md

 ## Installing KubeFire

-There is no official release, so please build and install kubefire in the `GOBIN` path.
+There is no official release, so please make sure go 1.14 installed, then build and install kubefire in the `GOBIN` path.

 ```
 make install